Quality assurance (QA), which guarantees that goods and services always meet consumer expectations, is relied upon by any prosperous business.

 • Verifies that ingredients and processes comply with regulatory requirements.

-• Reduces recalls by ensuring consistent quality from production to packaging.
+• Reduces food recalls by ensuring consistent quality from production to packaging, a key factor in avoiding common recall triggers as explained in this Shapiro blog.

 • Builds consumer trust through reliable safety practices and certifications.